sricheta92/sp18-202-avengers/Week1Srum.md

 * What I will do today - I will do code clean up today
 * Blocker - No

+#### Mangesh
+* What I did yesterday -  Integration
+* What I will do today - Integration between level 2 and level 3
+* Blocker - No

 # Day 27 - 2nd May

 #### Sricheta
 * What I did yesterday -  I did code clean up yesterday
 * What I will do today - I will do uml digram today
+* Blocker - No

+#### Mangesh
+* What I did yesterday -  Completed integration
+* What I will do today - Will do Uml design
 * Blocker - No

 # Day 28 - 3rd May